 how to use Microsoft Word to check the grade level of your writing.

 And it doesn't get any easier than this.
-You can cut and paste text directly into
+You can cut and paste text directly into the Hemingway App.

 Just for fun, find the last piece you wrote for your nonprofit.
 Maybe it's a grant proposal.
 Maybe it's your year-end appeal.
 Or maybe it's a simple thank you to a donor.